Imanuelle-glitch/alx-system_engineering-devops/0x00-shell_basics/README.md

-create multiple directories all at once
+list files and directories seperated by commas